Primary treatment

 • Submit an initial report to the WCB to initiate a claim.

-Because most workers can perform sedentary or light duties very soon after their injuries, the primary practitioner should, with the knowledge and agreement of the injured worker, provide information to the employer regarding the worker’s fitness for transitional return to work.
+Because most workers can perform sedentary or light duties very soon after their injuries, the primary practitioner should, with the knowledge and agreement of the worker, provide information to the employer regarding the worker’s fitness for transitional return to work.